Hello, and welcome to my Beautiful New Writer's Blog. Yes. capitals and italics. It is all very interesting and important.

-Being able to sum up what your blog's purpose is in a short paragraph will help you when it comes to thinking up new content, making sure that you don't veer off topic.
-Let's face it, it's just weird when a finance blogger starts writing about their cat!
+Being able to sum up what your blog's purpose is in a short paragraph will help you when it comes to thinking up new content, and make sure that you don't veer off topic.
+Let's face it, it's just weird when a personal finance blogger starts writing about their cat!

-Outline your interests and publish those on the About page of your blog.
+Outline your interests and publish those on the 'About' page of your blog.
 This way, anyone who wants an overview of your blog can see what it's all about.
 It's also a good page to refer back to when you're feeling like you've lost your way, or can't remember why you started a blog in the first place.

 Editing your 'About' page is an easy way to shift the focus of your blog if you find that your content is changing over time.
-We're multi-faceted people and as much as the modern online world want to put us all into a box, that doesn't mean you have to let it close the lid on you.
+We're multi-faceted people and as much as the modern online world wants to put you into a box, it doesn't mean you have to let it close the lid on you.
 Just do you.

 Blogging prompts for writers